wlincong/SESexact/README.md

    (2) RUN ./sesx  or ./sesx PDBfile

 For installation in Windows 10
-   DOWNLOAD "sesX_windows.zip", UNZIP it, GO TO directory sesFinal and FOLLOW the instructions in README.txt
+   DOWNLOAD "sesxV002_windows.zip", UNZIP it, GO TO directory sesFinal and FOLLOW the instructions in README.txt

 For Usage please see "sesx_instruction.pdf"